KGeri201/CryptoValueProtecter/README.md

 ## Description
 It is a bot written in python, which monitors your binance crypto wallet in custom intervalls and automatically trades your crypto currencies and tokens when their price change percentage changes under a custom threshold.
+It will also have an easy to read web UI to easily monitor the bot from everywhere.

 ## Installation
 Clone/copy the project.
 Then choose one of the two methods: